 Chemotherapy wafer implants (Gliadel wafers)

-Wafer implants are a new way of giving chemotherapy for brain tumours.
+Wafer implants are a way of giving chemotherapy for brain tumours into the area of the tumour.
 The wafer is made of gel that contains a chemotherapy drug.
-During brain surgery to remove some or all of a tumour, the doctor places up to 8 wafers in the space where the tumour was.
+During brain surgery to remove some or all of a tumour, the doctor puts up to 8 wafers in the space where the tumour was.
 Over the next few days, the wafers slowly release a chemotherapy drug called carmustine (BCNU) into this area.
-The wafers dissolve between 2 to 3 weeks after they are put in.
+The wafers dissolve over 2 to 3 weeks.

-Some clinical trials have shown that using chemotherapy wafers as well as surgery and radiotherapy helps people with glioma live longer.
+Using chemotherapy wafers as well as surgery and radiotherapy can help some people with glioma to live longer.
 At the moment wafers are licensed for people with either

-The Scottish Medicines Consortium have approved Gliadel wafers for newly diagnosed high grade glioma, alongside surgery and radiotherapy.
-And the National Institute for Health and Clinical Excellence (NICE) recommend that Gliadel wafers can be used after removal of 90% or more of a newly diagnosed, high grade glioma.
+The Scottish Medicines Consortium has approved Gliadel wafers for newly diagnosed high grade glioma, alongside surgery and radiotherapy.
+And the National Institute for Health and Care Excellence (NICE) recommends that Gliadel wafers can be used after removal of 90% or more of a newly diagnosed, high grade glioma.